Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/components/dropdowns.md

 ```

 <details>
-<summary>See Bootstrap example(s) that are incompatible with Orange Design System.</summary>
+<summary>See Bootstrap examples that are incompatible with Orange Design System.</summary>
 <br>
 {{< design-callout-alert >}}
 This small variant should not be used because it does not respect the Orange Design System specifications.

-Please refer to the [Dropdown](https://system.design.orange.com/0c1af118d/p/910b9b-dropdown/b/04c480) guidelines on the Orange Design System website.
+Please refer to the [Dropdown guidelines](https://system.design.orange.com/0c1af118d/p/910b9b-dropdown/b/04c480) on the Orange Design System website.
 {{< /design-callout-alert >}}

 <div class="bd-example">